graemetait/cakephp-file-storage-behavior/README.md

 Handles storing uploaded files in database or filesystem.
 If uploading to filesystem will store metadata in database.

+Files saved in the filesystem will be saved in a directory hierarchy based on the hash of the file contents.
+Filenames are not used, so will never clash.
+The hierarchy is to ease performance issues when storing a very large number of files.

 ## Installation

 If you're using composer then just add the following to your require block.